 Jackfruit Curry is a new discovery for me.
 I first tasted Jackfruit on a trip to Maui, Hawaii.

 When we visit Maui, we shop at a favorite market for fresh produce, where we love discovering new local treats.
-The lovely family who operate the market are really helpful, explaining what things are and even cutting and offering us tastes, along with advise on cooking and serving.
+The lovely family who operates the market are really helpful, explaining what things are and even cutting and offering us tastes, along with advice on cooking and serving.
 Besides ripe jackfruit, we tried cherimoya, breadfruit, eggfruit, strawberry guava, and many other fresh and local delights.
-And of course, we feasted on pineapple, papaya, mango and tiny, sweet bananas every day.
+And of course, we feasted on pineapple, papaya, mango, and tiny, sweet bananas every day.

 What is Jackfruit?

 But back to the jackfruit.
-These babies are huge, (can grow up to 100 pounds) melon shaped fruit with spikes.
+These babies are huge, (can grow up to 100 pounds) melon-shaped fruit with spikes.
 It is, in fact, the largest tree fruit in the world.
-Jackfruit is very high in fibre as well as nutrients.
-When ripe, the fruit has a sweet, creamy, banana pineapple like flavour.
+Jackfruit is very high in fiber as well as nutrients.
+When ripe, the fruit has a sweet, creamy, banana pineapple-like flavour.
 It’s delicious on its own or in ice cream and other sweet treats.
 I had the sweet, ripe fruit in Hawaii.
-Unripe, also called young, or green, jackfruit is used in savory dishes.
+Unripe also called young, or green, jackfruit is used in savory dishes.

 Jackfruit; The Perfect Sub for Meat in Vegetarian Dishes